WENWENYU/jamesdiao.github.io/_posts/2017-04-28-ysea-award.md

 date: 2017-04-28
 ---

 Today, I was surprised to receive an award from the Yale Science and Engineering Association.
-I unfortunately missed the awards dinner because of a friend's birthday party I had already committed to, but it was a nice honor nonetheless.
-I was not surprised by any of the other names on the list, but it was definitely a pleasant surprise to be named among them.
+The other names on the list are all familiar to me, and it was a pleasant surprise to be named among them.

 [Recipients in the class of 2018:](http://news.yale.edu/2017/05/03/deans-vanderlick-and-cooley-among-those-honored-ysea)